 How States Join the EMS Compact

-Interstate Compacts are legislative and contractual agreements that are established between states, districts (like the District of Columbia), and U.S. territories.
-Compacts serve as formal legal mechanisms for states to cooperate and collaborate on various issues, with the goal of addressing shared concerns and achieving common goals.
-(For example, one of the most common interstate compacts is the Driver's License Compact.)
-To become a party to an Interstate Compact, states are required to pass specific legislation.
+Interstate Compacts are legislative and contractual agreements between states, districts (like the District of Columbia), and U.S. territories.
+Compacts serve as formal legal mechanisms for states to cooperate and collaborate on various issues to address shared concerns and achieve common goals.
+(One of the most common interstate compacts is the Driver's License Compact.)
+States must pass specific legislation to become a party to an Interstate Compact.

 Joining the EMS Compact